8 Things Your Farts Can Reveal About Your Health

 Drinking milk gives you “issues”

 So does eating other types of dairy like yogurt and cheese.
 Blame a little enzyme called lactase: it’s made in the small intestine and responsible for breaking down lactose—a sugar found in milk—into simpler forms the body can absorb.
 Low levels of lactase means lactose gets into the colon undigested, where bacteria breaks it down and your gas issues begin.
-Lactose intolerance is super common, according to Dr. Gross; and it usually starts in adulthood, when lactase production drops off sharply.
-These are other surprising foods that cause gas.
+Lactose intolerance is super common, according to Dr. Gross, and it usually starts in adulthood when lactase production drops off.

 You’re sensitive to gluten

 No one can digest this protein found in wheat, barley and rye, says Dr. Gross—but if you have celiac disease, eating gluten actually triggers an immune response in your small intestine.
-The reaction can cause a breakdown in the lining of the intestine, affecting its ability to absorb nutrients; and the damage can cause excess gas, diarrhea, and even weight loss, nutritional deficiencies, and other health problems.
+The reaction can cause a breakdown in the lining of the intestine, affecting its ability to absorb nutrients; and the damage can cause excess gas, diarrhea, weight loss, nutritional deficiencies and other health problems.
 “People without celiac don’t have these same changes to the small intestine, but still may get gas and bloating in reaction to the gluten they can’t break down,” says Dr. Gross.
-A study published in 2012 in The American Journal of Gastroenterology suggests that one in 141 Americans has celiac disease, but most are undiagnosed.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, about 2 million people in the US have celiac disease, but most are undiagnosed.
 If you suspect a sensitivity to gluten or celiac disease, talk to your doctor.

 You should ease up on the fake sugar

-Sure, you save on calories, but if you’re like some people, your system simply can’t tolerate certain sweeteners—such as sorbitol, mannitol and xylitol.
-These are sugar alcohols, which can have a laxative effect, causing gas, bloating, and diarrhea.
-Try these daily habits that can reduce belly bloat.
+Sure, you save on calories, but if you’re like some people, your system simply can’t tolerate certain sweeteners such as sorbitol, mannitol and xylitol.
+These are sugar alcohols, which can have a laxative effect, causing gas, bloating and diarrhea.

 Your sphincter is tight